astropy/astropy/docs/cosmology/index.rst

 Using `cosmology` inside Astropy
 --------------------------------

-If you are writing code for the `astropy` core or an affiliated package, it is strongly recommended that you use the current cosmology through the `~astropy.cosmology.get_current` function.
+If you are writing code for the Astropy core or an affiliated package, it is strongly recommended that you use the current cosmology through the `~astropy.cosmology.get_current` function.
 It is also recommended that you provide an override option something like the